vin-yu/Django1.10wAzureSQLDB/README.md

 # Django1.10wAzureSQLDB
-This is a sample DB
+This is a sample Django1.10 app with Azure SQL DB backend